lanejm/synergistic/README.md

 # synergistic

-Welcome to microsite for golf outing.
+Welcome to microsite for a golf outing.

 INTRODUCTION
 ------------